-There are a lot of abbreviations and acronyms used in the world of psychology and counselling.
-Sometimes, you may encounter these when looking at therapist profiles or when doing some research about psychotherapy.
+Every so often, you may encounter these when looking at therapist profiles or when doing some research about psychotherapy.

-Abbreviations can be a problem.
-Not just because there are a lot of them but because the same abbreviation can have different meanings.
+Not just because there are a lot of them, but because the same abbreviation can have different meanings.

-This isn’t such a common occurrence within counselling (at least not that I am aware of).
 Generally, the acronyms encountered within the world of psychotherapy are to describe professional or governing bodies (such as the BACP) or a particular type of therapy (like CBT).

-However, within other domains of health and well-being it occasionally comes under the scrutiny of researchers.
+However, within other domains of health and well-being, it occasionally comes under the scrutiny of researchers.
 This is due to the risks that the same, or undefined, acronym may pose (1,2).

 I thought it would be helpful to list out the ones that I know about below.
-As I encounter more, I’ll continue to update this list.

 A

-ACT – acceptance and commitment therapy
+ACT – Acceptance and commitment therapy

 ACTO – Association for Counselling and Therapy Online (website)